Graham Phillips and Martin Keatman. The Green Stone. Spearman (Jersey), 1993.

 And what, ultimately, is this goal?
 Is it an unphotographable piece of rock, or even a beautifully crafted piece of jewellery?
 Or is it a chance for the searchers to realise their own importance in the cosmic scheme, untrammeled by the common herd?
 Phillips, Keatman and company save the world from unnamable horrors by interpreting the clues and messages laid for them by occult forces; the Masqueraders find that they are playing against more than an eccentric artist and a TV personality.

 One of the hare-hunters, Ron Fletcher, claimed that one of the clues which indicated he was on the right track was a flypast by the Red Arrows aerobatic team releasing streams of coloured smoke.
-Bamber Gascoigne protested that it would be impossible for Kit Williams to arrange something as elaborate as that.
-Earnestly, Ron insisted that Williams was just a front, and that the power behind the masquerade is more important than that: "If you really want to know," he revealed, "it has to involve the Queen, it has to go as high as that."
+Bamber Gascoigne protested that it would be impossible for Kit Williams to arrange something that elaborate.
+Earnestly, Ron insisted that Williams was just a front, and that the power behind the masquerade is more important than him: "If you really want to know," he revealed, "it has to involve the Queen, it has to go as high as that."

 How pleasant it must be to know that one is saving the world from a terrible fate; or is locked in an elegant battle of wits with the Queen of England.
 Few of us boring old fogeys have ever done either, but then few of us have ever been lured into the extremes of obsession that these books, in their different ways, describe.